bjc/prosody/doc/coding_style.md

 ## Static checking

-All code should pass [luacheck](https://github.com/mpeterv/luacheck) using the `.luacheckrc` provided in the Prosody repository, and using miminal inline exceptions.
+All code should pass [luacheck](https://github.com/mpeterv/luacheck) using the `.luacheckrc` provided in the Prosody repository, and using minimal inline exceptions.

 * luacheck warnings of class 211, 212, 213 (unused variable, argument or loop